Reasons for leaving the NDIS

 • a child with developmental delay has turned 6 years old and no longer meets the early intervention or disability requirements

-• you are moving to a different country
+• you’re moving to a different country

+We’ll also help you to the leave the NDIS.
 Your my NDIS contact can help you connect with community and other mainstream supports once you leave.

 If you disagree with our decision

-You can ask for an internal review if you don’t agree with our decision.
-You’ll need to ask for an internal review within 3 months after we tell you in writing that you are no longer eligible.
+You’ll need to ask for an internal review within 3 months after we tell you in writing that you’re no longer eligible.

 You move into residential aged care